Although we are happy to treat anyone of any age, we are not under the free dental health benefits scheme therefore a charge to all patients applies.

 Kapiti Dental Centre – 04 298 6754

-We cannot book appointments by email, so please call.
+We cannot book appointments by email, please call us.